 Cryogenic tissue treatment, or cryosurgery, is a minimally invasive treatment that utilises extremely low temperatures to destroy diseased tissues such as infected cells and cancer cells.
 It involves liquid nitrogen flowing into needle-like applicators called cryoprobes.
 Cryoprobes are directed to treatment sites using magnetic resonance or computed tomography to freeze and destroy damaged tissues.
 Cryogenic tissue treatment has replaced surgical excision method for removing cancer cells as it is less invasive and thus has fewer chances of post-operative ailments.
 Most patients recover quickly and with little discomfort after the surgery.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 40+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of cryogenic tissue treatment.
+According to GlobalData, there are 90 companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of cryogenic tissue treatment.

 Key players in cryogenic tissue treatment – a disruptive innovation in the medical devices industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.